typedefs

 }

-Use of typedefs is optional.
-However, its use can encourage creation of more consistent and clear data models.
+Use of typedefs is optional, however, its use can encourage creation of more consistent and clear data models.

-Native typedefs
+External typedefs

-ALFA already supports an extensive set of datatypes, but it can be further extended with ‘native’ data types.
-These are for cases where real-world use cases demand other conditions or considerations that cannot simply be modelled with a fixed set of data types.
+These are for cases where real-world usecases demand other conditions or considerations that cannot simply be modelled with a fixed set of data types and values.

-Consider example models where:
+Consider example models:

-A native type is declared as follows:
+An external type is declared as follows:

 typedefs {